 During a transition, email is a terrible communication channel for contact storage and client discussions.
 Obviously, your firm can monitor your correspondence, and they can use that information as leverage against you or to cut you off completely.
 No one wants to get found out by their current firm prior to their resignation so the best way to maintain a low profile is to avoid email altogether.

-Instead, consider keeping all the client information that you can legally bring with you in hard copy deliverables.
+Instead, consider keeping all the client information that you can legally bring with you in hard-copy deliverables.
 It’s also best to keep all conversations about your transition confined to phone calls on your personal cell phone.

 Know and Honor Your Financial Obligations to Your Firm

-Brokerage firms often use promissory notes and advances to attract new talent to their organization.
+Brokerage firms often use promissory notes and advance to attract new talent to their organization.
 Sometimes, the advances can come in the form of forgivable notes that are framed as seed money for helping an advisor grow their business.
 Taking these resources from your firm is a great way to fast-track your opportunities, but it’s also a way to become vulnerable after your employment.